CouldBeThis/usewhat/README.md

 As to the internal structure of the file, I plan on developing it as I go, iterating it slightly with each file and then after about a dozen or so, have a good plan as to what is required and what makes sense.

+### TODO: decide on a minimal number of feilds to be filled in order for a program's file to be included

+I have included in the draft `yaml` structure so far a fairly comprehensive (if basic) structure for the data.
+But in order to be useful they need not all be filled.
+For example I have included programing language because it if relevant for some use cases but it is not really *Required*.
+In fact it might be useful to concentrate on having the list of programs be "complete" rather than every item being fully informed.
+This would at least let the user having a starting point for their documentation/web search if nothing else.

+Especially if included was an easy way to make contributions back to the repo; so information could be added as people are going along their way.

 ### querying from the terminal

 At the moment I am thinking of using `ugrep` to do the actual work though that might change.
 There are a few different ways of directly accessing `yaml` files but then there would also be the option of converting them into something else for terminal use.